nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 # Backward compatibility and preview flags

-Starting with this release, we've introduced preview flags of the form `-d:nimPreviewX` (e.g. `-d:nimPreviewFloatRoundtrip`); they allow users to opt-in a new stdlib/compiler behavior that will likely become default in the next or a future release.
+Starting with this release, we've introduced preview flags of the form `-d:nimPreviewX` (e.g. `-d:nimPreviewFloatRoundtrip`), which allow users to opt-in to new stdlib/compiler behavior that will likely become the default in the next or a future release.
 These staging flags are aimed at minimizing backward compatibility issues.

-We also introduced opt-out flags of the form `-d:nimLegacyX`,  e.g. `-d:nimLegacyCopyFile`, for cases where the default was changed to the new behavior, and an explicit opt-out is needed for some transition period.
+We also introduced opt-out flags of the form `-d:nimLegacyX`,  e.g. `-d:nimLegacyCopyFile`, for cases where the default was changed to the new behavior.
+For a transition period, these flags can be used to get the old behaviour.

 # Major new features
 With so many new features, pinpointing the most salient ones is a subjective exercise,